Real estate license cost in Texas: A comprehensive breakdown

 Real estate offers a flexible, commission-based career with strong earning potential.
 While income varies, agents who build experience, networks, and specialized expertise often see their earnings grow over time.

-With an initial investment typically under $1,300, real estate can be a relatively affordable way to enter a career with long-term opportunity.
+With an initial investment typically under $1,300, real estate can be a relatively affordable way to enter a career with long-term opportunities.

 Getting started in real estate is simpler than it may seem: